razavioo/PersianDatePicker/README.md

 ## Implementation suggestion
-As this clas needs to be customized based off of your special UI needs and conditions, I suggest that you create a class that extends the **PersianDatePicker** class and has initialized with all your special configurations. then use this class instead of the general class.
+As this clas needs to be customized based off of your special UI needs and conditions, I suggest that you create a class that extends the [**PersianDatePicker**](https://github.com/razavioo/PersianDatePicker/blob/master/PersianDatePicker/src/main/java/com/razavioo/persiandatepicker/PersianDatePicker.kt) class and has initialized with all your special configurations. then use this class instead of the general class.
 In the [sample](https://github.com/razavioo/PersianDatePicker/blob/master/app/src/main/java/com/razavioo/sample/MyPersianDatePicker.kt), I have created one and you can get the idea by watching it.

+## Special thanks

+Thanks for Shawn with his great work in [NumberPicker](https://github.com/ShawnLin013/NumberPicker), which is beyond my imagination.
+The UI of this library is dependent on his module.

+Thanks for the amazing work of Saman Zamani for creating the [PersianDate](https://github.com/samanzamani/PersianDate), which this class is built upon it.
+His work made creating this library so easy.

 ## License
 The source code is licensed under the [apache2](LICENSE) license.